Financial statement analysis: what's changing?

 Typically, when it comes to statement analysis, the go-to document is the income statement (profit and loss), as it contains information that most people are interested in, such as the business's profitability and margin status.
 Two common techniques used for analysis are vertical analysis, which compares each line item to revenue, and horizontal analysis, which examines the year-over-year or month-over-month changes in each item to measure growth or decline in revenue, cost of goods sold, and EBITDA.

 The Phocas financial statement platform can include all this analysis in one income statement.
 The findings and ratios can also be presented visually using color and graphs.
-This allows you to graph the past five months of revenue and quickly identify which periods are performing better than others.
+This allows you to graph a period of time, say five months of revenue and quickly do trend analysis to identify which periods are performing better than others.
 You can also incorporate profitability ratios, such as margin ratios, operating profit margin, and net profit, to assess how well your organization converts sales into profit at various levels of the statement.

 By tracking profitability ratios, you can easily pinpoint areas of concern that need attention.
 For example, if your operating expenses ratio increases over time, it may indicate that your organizational operating costs are growing relative to sales or revenue, prompting the need for cost control measures.